 Ease of Connection

-Look for products that have clear setup instructions and information provided by the manufacturer that indicates the platforms, devices, and systems with which the product is compatible.
+To avoid a frustrating installation, steer clear of products that require multipage questionnaires, registrations, or other time-consuming, nonessential fluff that prevents the user from enjoying the purchase as soon as possible.
+Look for products that have clear setup instructions and indicate the platforms, devices, and systems with which the product is compatible.

-- Bluetooth wireless surround sound systems are best for short ranges in smaller rooms.
-On average Bluetooth systems have a range of about 30 feet.
+- Bluetooth wireless surround-sound systems are best for short ranges in smaller rooms.
+On average, Bluetooth systems have a range of about 30 feet.

 Our Top Picks

 Before recommending the best wireless surround-sound systems, we tested all of them extensively with a diverse variety of media, including big-budget action and animated movies and TV shows, high-end console games, and music from the 1960s to the 2020s.
 Much of the source media was encoded for surround sound, and some of it was stereo audio to test the up-conversion ability of the wireless surround-sound speakers.
 All the systems tested were chosen for their high marks in performance, features, and value, but they vary significantly in their size, audio-output power, features, and price.
 Each option can appeal to very specific preferences, so users should check out the results to determine which wireless entertainment system is best for them.

 For impressively realistic surround sound and a very loud, low-rumbling home-theater experience, the Nakamichi Shockwafe Ultra 9.2.4-Channel Soundbar System delivers the goods for those who have the space.
 While placing all the speakers took some time, the system connected easily to a TV’s High-Definition Multimedia Interface Audio Return Channel (HDMI ARC) input and sounded fantastic, thanks to Nakamichi’s excellent Spatial Surround Elevation (SSE) technology, which does a great job of creating a large 3D soundstage full of audible motion.